ethicalgaming/macros/README.md

 - Component based PvM macroing allows a script such as DualWield.ahk to be re-used in any script.
 This means that if scripts are made depending on bossing, i.e. `Vorago.ahk`, `Solak.ahk`, etc, they can all inherit the same files, allowing for the main script to be a few lines long.

+- An implementation of OCR (Object Character Recognition), allowing reading of the screen similar to Alt1 Toolkit, allowing reading things like summoning points, familiar health, player health, adrenaline, etc.

+- A more logical way of writing a script, i.e. with helper functions you can `Cast`, `Prayer`, `Equip`, etc.

 ## Traditional Macroing

 Please see the `Script.ahk` file.
 This is an example of traditional image searching.
 Each script will lie inside this file instead of importing other files.